-The FDA cautions parents and caregivers against purchasing baby products with claims to prevent or reduce the chance of Sudden Infant Death Syndrome (SIDS).
+The FDA cautions parents and caregivers against purchasing baby products with claims to prevent or reduce the chance of Sudden Infant Death Syndrome (SIDS) (sometimes called Sudden Unexpected Infant Death or SUID).
 These baby products can pose a risk of serious injury to a baby, including the risk of suffocation.

 Common baby products with these claims include:

 - Infant sleep positioners - these products should not be used due to the risk of serious harm (see below)

 - baby monitors

 What Should Parents/Caregivers Know About These Baby Products?

 - Do not use infant positioners --- they could harm your baby.
 These free-standing devices are placed in the crib or bassinet and are intended to hold an infant on their side or back while sleeping.
 The most common types of sleep positioners feature bolsters attached to each side of a thin mat and wedges to elevate the baby’s head.